 As I said before, you won’t be able to keep everyone on your marketing list engaged, especially during the festive period.

-If someone wants to leave they usually have two ways to go: hitting the unsubscribe button or the “this is junk” button.
-If a recipient marks your campaign as junk this has several bad effects:
+If someone wants to leave they usually have two options: hitting the unsubscribe button or hitting the “this is junk” button – aka a complaint.

 - Be clear: “please contact our support”, “send an email to email@example.com” or send us a letter will get you the “junk treatment”.
 Using a landing page is the best approach.